reciprocity/zen-ui/README.md

 ## Using components within your own app

 For instructions on how to consume this library check the [Getting Started stories](src/stories/getting_started.stories.mdx).

+## Contributing

+To contribute, please familiarize yourself with the [Contributing](./docs/contributing.md) doc.